Multi-Provider Configuration Guide

 Provider Configuration Fields

-Each provider in the providers
+Each provider in the providers section supports these common fields:

-: Email address for authentication (Cloudflare, etc.)password
+- email: Email address for authentication (Cloudflare, etc.)

-: API token or passwordpassword_file
+- password: API token or password

-: Path to file containing password/tokenlogin_token
+- password_file: Path to file containing password/token

-: Path to file containing login tokenapp_key
+- login_token_file: Path to file containing login token

-: Consumer key (provider-specific)
+- consumer_key: Consumer key (provider-specific)

 Domain Configuration

-Domains support an optional provider
+Domains support an optional provider field:

 {